iljabek/vme64x-core/doc/vme64x_core-ug.md

 A dedicated “Configuration ROM / Control & Status Register” (CR/CSR) address space is provided by the core.
-It consists of ROM and RAM regions with a set of well defined registers.
+It consists of ROM and RAM regions with a set of well-defined registers.
 It is addressed with the address modifier 0x2F in the A24 address space.

 Every VME module occupies a 512 kB page in this address space.
 The